Orkkappurathu: Plot

 Freddy and his father Nicholas belong to a brokers and commission agents group.
 They stay on the first floor of the house.
 The house owner and his wife stay on the ground floor, and since Freddy and Nicholas have not paid rent for the past few months, they are being asked to move out of the house.
 Freddy threatens the house owner whenever he comes and asks them to move out.
 Nicholas owns a fishing boat in the name of Martha, who was his wife.
 Owing to financial debts, they had to pledge this boat to Avaran, who is a money lender.
 Whenever they get a deal, they will give a share to Avaran as interest, then go to Mamma's bar, take liquor and return to tease Avaran before going to bed.
 Nicholas also goes to see the boat tied to the Jetty near Avaran's business place.

 To have a glance, they used to pick up newspaper issued to their House Owner's house.
 One day they saw about an advertisement for old model car to be sold, which was put by Sherin's mother.
 The duo take the car and repair it to good condition, and sell it to a person who is fond of collecting old items - Mundakkal Sivarama Menon, after mimicking that the car had enough demand from another person.
 In this process, Nicholas steals an old sword from Menon's house.
-While returning in the night, their car was hit by a bullet; which they follow and get the repair compensation charges from JJ's men, who were in that car.
+While returning in the night, their bullet motorcycle was hit by a car; which they follow and get the repair compensation charges from JJ's men, who were in that car.
 JJ was impressed with them.
 After few days, they bring the sword to Menon's house for sale; and escapes off when Menon calls police and informs that the lost sword has been found.
 Later, they ought to see another advertisement about a piano to be sold by the same lady.
 The piano was gifted to Sherin by her father Williams on one of her birthdays and she is very fond of it.
 She was not willing to part with it, but owing to financial necessities, they had to get it sold.
 Freddy and Nicholas take the piano to their home.
 They go to different places to find a buyer for that piano.
 They agree to give it for a film.